fullstackhero/docs/content/en/dotnet-webapi-boilerplate/general/development-environment.md

 ## .NET SDK

 As mentioned earlier, this project is built with the latest available .NET SDK, which is .NET 6.0.
-Since the SDK is currently at preview, the project will be released by Mid-November as soon as Microsoft launches .NET 6.0 LTS SDK.
-But that doesn't stop you from testing out the application!

 Ensure that you have the latest version of the SDK available - [Download from Microsoft](https://dotnet.microsoft.com/download/dotnet/6.0)

-{{< alert icon="💡" text="Note : At the time of compiling this documentation, the latest version available was dotnet-sdk-6.0.100-rc.2.21505.57" />}}
+{{< alert icon="💡" text="Note : At the time of compiling this documentation, the latest version available was SDK 6.0.200" />}}

 ## IDE